-If an accident does happen, the municipality and the Swedish Civil Contingencies Agency have to be notified under the provisions of the Ordinance (2003:789) on Protection against Accidents.
-There are also special provisions in the Ordinance requiring the county administrative board to inform the public in the event of an emergency situation relating to the risk of radioactive radiation.
-Using a special system for warning and notification of the public, large groups of people can be warned and receive information in connection with accidents or events that risk causing disruptions to society.
-The system makes it possible for public civil protection bodies to quickly reach the general public with warnings and information.
-A number of public authorities can trigger this system, including the police, the county administrative boards and the Swedish Civil Contingencies Agency.
-A separate warning system has been developed for use in accidents at nuclear power stations.
-A special feature of this system is that an alarm to the general public is already triggered by the operator at a very early phase of an accident as soon as a number of criteria set up by the authorities have been met.
-After that the relevant county administrative board takes over the handling of civil protection measures including information to the general public.
+If an accident that can cause serious harm to people or the environment does occur or if there is imminent risk of such an accident, the operator has to notify the county administrative board, the Swedish Police Authority and the municipality where the plant is located under the provisions of the Ordinance on Protection against Accidents (2003:789).
+There are also special provisions in the Ordinance requiring the county administrative board to inform the public in the event of an emergency that involves a risk of radiation.
+The warning and information system called VMA [Important Notice to the Public) is used in the event of accidents and serious incidents and to warn and inform about disturbances to critical functions in society and in connection with extraordinary events.
+VMA notices are always sent by radio and TV and are sometimes supplemented with sound transmitters outdoors.
+A special warning system has been developed for use in the event of accidents at nuclear power stations.
+A particular feature of this system is that an alarm to the general public is already triggered by the operator at a very early stage of an accident, as soon as a number of criteria set up by the authorities have been met.
+After that the relevant county administrative board takes over the handling of civil protection measures including information to the public.

-Article 5, paragraph 2
+The Swedish Chemicals Agency participates in a network of information officers for crisis communication in the event of accidents involving chemicals and oil spills.
+The network is run by the Swedish Civil Contingencies Agency and is intended to coordinate communication by the authorities affected in a crisis situation.
+The Swedish Chemicals Agency has also set up a procedure for crisis communication.

+(b) With respect to paragraph 2, measures taken to ensure that the way in which public authorities make environmental information available to the public is transparent and that environmental information is effectively accessible;

+Answer:

-Under their general duty to provide service, the authorities have a responsibility for supplying information about the documents they hold.
-The public are given guides to the information held by the public authorities by, for example, the website ().
-The website of the Swedish Environmental Protection Agency () is an important source of environmental information that also contains relevant links.
-The public can use the Swedish Government website () to examine official publications in the area of the environment, such as the texts of statutes and legislative proposals.
+Under their general duty to provide service, the authorities have a responsibility for making information available about the documents they hold and work is always under way on providing information about environmental issues, including searchable environmental information on the internet.

-The Swedish authorities are required to keep registers in the form of chronological records registering documents received and drawn up.
-Work is under way to make these records available via the Internet.
-The Swedish Environmental Protection Agency and the Swedish Chemicals Agency have special registers containing various types of environmental information.
-The Environmental Information Act also requires that environmental information is arranged clearly.
+The Act (2005:181) on Environmental Information held by Certain Private-sector Bodies contains requirements that a person holding or storing environmental information shall arrange the information in a clear way (section 5).

+There is no cost for searching in public authority registers or in other registers.
+Work is under way on making these registers available to the public via the internet.

-As part of their duty to provide service, the public authorities also have a responsibility for supplying information, guidance, advice and other assistance to individuals.
+As part of their duty to provide service, public authorities also have a responsibility for supplying information, guidance, advice and other assistance to individuals.
 Questions have to be answered as quickly as possible and a person who has contacted the wrong authority has to be helped to find the right one.
-No costs are associated with searches in chronological records or other registers.